+NOTE 1: The 5G-RG acting on behalf of an AUN3 device maintains a 5GMM context for each AUN3 device behind it.
+The AMF maintains a 5GMM context for each AUN3 device.
+The AMF is not aware of any association between the 5GMM context of the 5G-RG and the 5GMM context of the AUN3 device.

 When the 5G-RG acting on behalf of an AUN3 device initiates the initial registration procedure on behalf of the AUN3 device, the 5G-RG shall not include the requested NSSAI in the REGISTRATION REQUEST message.